wheels-dev/wheels.dev/guides/plugins/publishing-plugins.md

 # Publishing Plugins

 So, you've created your new magic, world solving plugin, and naturally, you want to share it with the world.
-CFWheels uses [forgebox.io](https://www.forgebox.io/type/cfwheels-plugins) as a plugins repository.
-This enables us to our CFWheels application's dependencies, install updates easily via CommandBox and more.
+Wheels uses [forgebox.io](https://www.forgebox.io/type/cfwheels-plugins) as a plugins repository.
+This enables us to our Wheels application's dependencies, install updates easily via CommandBox and more.

 As a plugin author, it's well worth spending a little time setting yourself up to work with forgebox with the minimum amount of effort.
 Once done, you'll be able to either publish directly from the commandline, or upload to forgebox manually.

-This tutorial makes extensive use of CommandBox, GIT and the CFWheels CLI.
+This tutorial makes extensive use of CommandBox, GIT and the Wheels CLI.

 ### Requirements

 We strongly recommend always having the latest version of [CommandBox](https://www.ortussolutions.com/products/commandbox).

-You'll also want the CFWheels CLI.
+You'll also want the Wheels CLI.
 You can install that in CommandBox via `install cfwheels-cli`.
 This will also update it if you've got an older version installed.

 Some scripted commands also require the git CLI, although these are technically optional.